-IT'S ABOUT PEOPLE: THE PRIORITY OF RELATIONSHIPS SELECTED SCRIPTURES
+BUILDING THE CHURCH: IT'S ABOUT PEOPLE SELECTED SCRIPTURES

-Someone called this maze of relationships, "the theory of relativity."
+Someone called this maze of relationships, "the theory of relativity:"

 ...consider the marriage mayhem created when 76-year-old Bill Baker of London recently wed Edna Harvey.
-She happened to be his granddaughter's husband's mother.
+She happened to be his granddaughter's husband's mother [granddaughter's mother-in-law].
 That's where the confusion began, according to Baker's granddaughter, Lynn.

 "My mother-in-law is now my step-grandmother.
 My grandfather is now my stepfather-in-law.
 My mom is my sister-in-law and my brother is my nephew.
 But even crazier is that I'm now married to my uncle and my own children are my cousins."
+[Accessed at <https://bible.org/illustration/theory-relativity>.]